Zach-Rose-Bose/SoundTouch_Alexa_Skill/README.md

 This Alexa Skill Component includes an AWS Lambda function to serve as the logic engine for the skill, as well as the speech assets necessary to build the voice interaction model.
 The Lambda function talks to an AlexaSoundTouch\_RemoteServer instance to understand the current home environment and to queue up commands for the speakers.

 ## Setup
-These instructions assume you already have spun up or have access to an [AlexaSoundTouch\_RemoteServer](https://github.com/zwrose/AlexaSoundTouch_RemoteServer) instance.
+These instructions assume you already have set up or otherwise have access to an [AlexaSoundTouch\_RemoteServer](https://github.com/zwrose/AlexaSoundTouch_RemoteServer) instance.

 1. From the [AWS Console](https://console.aws.amazon.com), create a Lambda function based on the alexa-skills-kit-color-expert nodejs blueprint.
 2. In Step 3 of the Lambda Function configuration, copy the contents of src/index.js from this repository into the Lambda Function Code field.